 You change into a hospital gown before the test.
 You need to remove any jewellery, metal objects or anything that may interfere with the x-ray picture.

 You might have an injection of a drug called Buscopan into your arm to relax your bowel muscles.
-It also helps make the test a little more comfortable.

 You lie on the x-ray table on your left side.
 The radiographer will put a small plastic tube into your back passage (rectum).
 This may feel uncomfortable but not painful.
 A small balloon may be inflated to keep the tube there.

 The radiographer moves the x-ray machine into position above you.
 They then put barium and water through a tube.
 It's important that you try to hold the liquid in your back passage.
 You'll have the sensation of being full and wanting to open your bowels.